Hawksley Workman

-Hawksley Workman (Born Ryan Corrigan, March 4, 1975) is a Canadian rock singer-songwriter who has garnered critical acclaim for his blend of cabaret pop and glam rock.
+Hawksley Workman (born Ryan Corrigan, March 4, 1975) is a Canadian rock singer-songwriter who has garnered critical acclaim for his blend of cabaret pop and glam rock.
 Workman has released eleven full-length albums throughout his career.
 A multi-instrumentalist, he plays guitar, drums, bass, keyboards and sings on his records, often switching between those instruments when playing live.

 Workman is a prolific artist, usually writing, recording, mastering and releasing entire albums in the span of a few weeks.
 He explains, "A lot of artists I know they get a year and a half away from a record they've just made it's like ...
 'Oh ... it's terrible I hate that thing,' ya know?
 When I record [a] record, I never take more than a day per song... so by the time the record is mixed, finished, complete, done...
 I'm still in a honeymoon with the record ..."

 His music has been featured on the television shows Scrubs, Being Human, Falcon Beach, Queer as Folk and Whistler.

 Workman produces and engineers much of his own recording, and has produced albums for other artists as well.

 In addition, Workman has taken supporting roles as an actor in Michael McGowan's films Score: A Hockey Musical and Still Mine.

-In 2013 Workman formed a band, Mounties, with Ryan Dahle (Limblifter) and Steve Bays (Hot Hot Heat).
-Their debut album, Thrash Rock Legacy, was released on March 4, 2014 on Light Organ Records.
+In 2013, Workman formed the band Mounties, with Ryan Dahle (Limblifter) and Steve Bays (Hot Hot Heat).
+Their debut album, Thrash Rock Legacy, was released on March 4, 2014, on Light Organ Records.

 Periods and albums

 Beginnings (1998)

 Workman was born in Huntsville in the Muskoka region of Ontario, attending Almaguin Highlands Secondary School and later Huntsville High School.
-He later moved south, to Toronto, to pursue his musical career.
-It was then that he started using the stage name Hawksley Workman instead of his original name, Ryan Corrigan.
+He later moved to Toronto to pursue his musical career and started using the stage name Hawksley Workman.

-In 1998 Workman says he was, "just beginning to find my voice."
+In 1998, Workman says he was, "just beginning to find my voice."
 He recorded first in the front entrance of a friend's studio, then moved his studio "to the basement of a friend's recently deceased grandmother on Hillsdale Avenue" – this basement is where he recorded his early albums For Him and the Girls and (Last Night We Were) The Delicious Wolves, as well as material that was released several years later on Before We Were Security Guards and Puppy (A Boy's Truly Rough).

 In that studio, Hawksley Workman engineered and produced albums for other musicians.
 He worked with many artists during this time, which played a role in the development of his production skills early in his career.